-Rebecca is a mountaineer, backpacker, and photographer, based in the Pacific Northwest.
+Rebecca is an African American mountaineer, backpacker, and photographer, based in the Pacific Northwest.
 Her current interests include wolverine survey tracking for Cascadia Wild and volunteering with her local search and rescue!
 She’s also planning to lead a 2018 climbing expedition in Mexico.

 Name: Rebecca Ross